The Practitioner Training for the Map of Meaning

 Join this Practitioner Training and develop your abilities to use the Map of Meaning

-• If you want a rigorously researched, practical and inspiring framework you can use at the core of your work, which is simple and profound and works in multiple contexts....
+• work with a rigorously researched, practical and inspiring framework which is simple and profound, works in multiple contexts and can be integrated into your work and scope of practice.

-• If you want to make a lasting difference with individuals, teams, organisations and social systems...
+• make a lasting difference with individuals, teams, organisations, communities and social systems.

-• If you want to be a part of building the next generation of meaning-based organisations and workplaces....
+• be a part of building the next generation of meaning-based organisations and workplaces.

-• If you want to help explore how meaning can be a source of inspiration and action for our global society in response to the challenges we face....
+• help explore how meaning can be a source of inspiration and action for our global society in response to the challenges we face.

 "I know from my experience of working with the Map that of all the tools, interventions and frameworks I’ve used, this is one that consistently adds value to whatever I’m doing.
 It always works.
 It always has an impact and engages everybody.
 It has rigour, there is a strength to the framework, and sufficient space within that for people to construct their own meaning."
 Steve Tarpey, Human Dimensions, UK